Akshayakalpa: Farms

+Akshayakalpa does not own any dairy farms, but utilizes its extension officers to organize and guide local farmers who own small farms to become organic farmers.
+The incubation period for the farms is around 3 years, during which the company drives the farmer towards becoming certified as organic.
+Procurement does not take place during this period.

-Akshayakalpa does not own any dairy farms, but its staff organizes and guides the local farmers who own these farms.
-Akshayakalpa does own a 40,000 liter/day capacity Organic Milk Processing Plant where milk collected from collaborating farmers is packed and processed.
+Akshayakalpa does own a 40,000 ltr/day capacity processing Plant where milk collected from collaborating farmers is packed and processed.
 The plant is set up on 24 acres of land, 13 km away from Tiptur.
 The milk processed in this plant is supplied to Bangalore and Tumkur daily and is 100% organic.

 Akshayakalpa works with farmers to set up small organic dairy farms that are owned and looked after by the farmer.
 Each farm invests ₹ 25 lakhs, financed by Akshayakalpa partner banks, which is utilized to build the farms.
 The farms are made up of twenty-five cows, automatic milking systems, a biogas plant, a bio-digester, fodder choppers and a chilling unit.
-The organization assures the buyback of milk, and farmers are paid around ₹ 28-32 a litre depending on the fat content of milk.
+The organization assures the buyback of milk, and farmers are paid around ₹28-32 a litre depending on the fat content of the milk.

 Inducting farmers to the Akshayakalpa model takes between 18 and 24 months.
 The farmers are educated on maintaining soil without chemicals, closed-loop soil management, and raising cows without the use of antibiotics or growth hormones.
-Akshayakalpa provides guidance on the design in addition to directing farmers from where to source equipment and helps on services like vaccinations and maintenance without charge, but farmers have to pay for consumables.
+Akshayakalpa provides guidance on the design in addition to directing farmers from where to source equipment and helps with services like vaccinations and maintenance without charge, but farmers have to pay for consumables.
 The organization's staff of 40 members train farmers regularly and initial engagement charges are quite high.

 The cows are mainly fed on green fodder grown without chemical inputs.
 The animals receive regular check-ups from doctors trained in ethnoveterinary practices to ensure they are healthy and produce milk free from antibiotics and growth hormones.
 The animals of local breeds are cross-bred with high-yielding alien animals for better adaptability.

 All the farms associated with Akshayakalpa have the same design.
 Housing for the animals is steel-roofed sheds with rubber mats on cemented floors.
 The cows and calves are stall-fed but not tethered.
-They are free to graze on a dedicated paddock area, and the dung is cleared.
+They are kept on a dedicated paddock area, and the dung is cleared.

 The dung and urine are flushed into a biogas plant.
 The gas (methane) is used to operate a generator that produces power for eight hours a day.
 This electricity is used to power the day-to-day activities on farms.
-Further, the slurry from the bio-gas plant is redirected to a bio-digester.
+Further, the slurry from the biogas plant is redirected to a bio-digester.
 The filtrate is pumped out through a sprinkler system to the farm.
 The cultivation is organic, avoiding chemical fertilizers.

-The milking is done with machines and the milk is chilled on site to 4 degrees Celsius.
+The milking is done with machines and the milk is chilled on-site to 4 degrees Celsius.
 The system sends the data to the central server where it is analyzed.